SamuelSwartzberg/flashcardifying_text_temp/inf.md

 JavaScript is run by a JavaScript engine (e.g. V8, SpiderMonkey), which may differ by browser.
 The chrominum javascript engine is v8, d8 is the developer shell for v8

-## Boilerplate

-Boilerplate code is repetitive code that is reused often, often also implying that it is unneccessary and would be better if it just wasn't necessary.

 ### document start/end indicators